brandur/sorg/content/drafts/redis-streams.md

 the exception of that one manageable caveat, consumers can always assume that they're receiving `id`s in order.

+#### Log truncation (#truncation)

+Unlike a queue, consumers don't remove records from a log, and without management it would be in danger of growing in an unbounded way.
+In the example above, the streamer uses the `MAXLEN` argument to `XADD` to tell Redis that the stream should have a maximum length.
+The tilde (`~`) operator is an optimization that indicates to Redis that the stream should be truncated to _approximately_ the specified length when it's possible to remove an entire node.
+This is significantly faster than trying to prune it to an exact number.

+This rough truncation will work well in most of the time, but lack of safety measures means that it's _possible_ that records might be removed which have not yet been read by a consumer that's fallen way behind.
+A more resilient system should track the progress of each consumer and only truncate records that are no longer needed by any of them.

 ### Consumers & checkpointing (#consumers)

 Consumers pull records out of the log in batches and consumes them one-by-one.
-When a batch has been successfully processed, they set a ***checkpoint*** that contains the IDs of the last record they consumed to.
-The next time a consumer restarts (due to a crash or otherwise), it reads its last checkpoint and starts consuming the log from the `id` that it contains.
+When a batch has been successfully processed, they set ***checkpoints*** containing the IDs of the last records they consumed to.
+The next time a consumer restarts (due to a crash or otherwise), it reads its last checkpoint and starts consuming the log from the ID that it contained.

 Checkpoints are modeled as a relation in Postgres: